 On the contrary, the ear cups are a bit smaller in size, they’ll impose pressure in case of large head size.
 But overall, the composition is comfortable for use and is not frail at all. carry them for consecutive gymming sessions and u wont ache yourself at all, they impose a decent bearable pressure that lets the headphones stay at place.

 Cowin E7 offers active noise cancellation, the low frequencies are completely masked by the active noise cancellation.
 This is the best part of these headphones, the isolation is more than perfect.
 The major disturbing noises are canceled out well.
 Even if the theres something playing on the aux, you can clearly isolate yourself by muting the environment.

 The bass response is really impressive.
 It’s striking in the whole track.
 Mids and high are good too.
 And even at high volumes, the part of track won’t cut off, secondly, the highs are not really brassy, they are well balanced and tuned.

-This model is one of the low budget headphones that became one of the best sellers in the market.
-They might not have “the best” features and functionality but they’ll prove to be one of the best partners for workout.
+This model is one of the low-budget headphones with the wired and wireless option that became one of the best sellers in the market.
+They might not have “the best” features and functionality but they’ll prove to be one of the best partners for workouts.